Eugene32/ECommerce-Back-End/README.md

 ### Installation:
 - Fork or copy the whole directory.
-- You must have MYSQL installed in your computer.
+- You must have MYSQL and insomnia installed in your computer.
 - Under console, command prompt, or terminal, change to directory where index.js is located.
 - Type 'npm i'.
 - Create .env file on the root directory (where index.js is located).
     - The file must contain the following:
-       - DB_NAME=employees_db
+       - DB_NAME=ecommerce_db
        - DB_USER= root
-       - DB_PWD='password'  <--- The "password" refers to your mysql password.
+       - DB_PW='password'  <--- The "password" refers to your mysql password.
 - Create a .gitignore file as needed and must contain:
     - node_modules
     - .DS_Store